-A collection of 23 stories from every-day life in the British military, centered around the characters of „Smithy” and „Nobby”.
+This collection of stories from every-day life in the British military, centered around the characters of „Smithy” and „Nobby”.
 Edgar Wallace, who is also famous for his own stories of colonial life – the Sanders stories – was principally a writer of crime and detective fiction.
-However, he was well aware that the irrepressible spirit of Kipling’s famous rankers would live on, and he wrote his own tales of ordinary British soldiers.
-Set at a later-and, when first published,...
+He was one of the most popular and prolific authors of his era.
+However, he was well aware that the irrepressible spirit of Kipling’s famous rankers would live on, and he wrote his own tales of ordi...

 Franciszek Elmer zniknął, a jedyne co po nim zostało to napisana maszynopisem notatka z podpisem „Łowca głów”.
 Niedługo potem zostaje odnaleziona odcięta głowa Elmera.
 Sprawą ma zająć się młody kapitan, Mike Brixtan. Śledztwo zaczyna od wizyty u siostrzenicy ofiary, Adeli Leamington, która pracuje jako statystka w produkcjach filmowych.
 Wkrótce w jednym ze skryptów z którego uczy, Adela znajduje kartkę napisaną tym samym maszynopisem…